 - Trunk or Treat Ideas by Good Housekeeping

-I think this is something that we will be doing this year.
-Normally we get together with family and friends and have a pumpkin carving day.
+We love to get together with family and friends and have a pumpkin carving day.
 It involves making pumpkin soup (the kids can now cook this) and pumpkin risotto.
-We have also made some yummy pumpkin spice cake (like a carrot cake but with pumpkins.
+We have also made some yummy pumpkin spice cake (like a carrot cake but simply substitute the grated carrots with grated pumpkins).

 BOO Your Neighbours